DocSystem/razerbladehackintosh/README.md

-# razerbladehackintosh
+# Razer Blade 15 Base Model Hackintosh

-Razer Blade 15 Base Model Hackintosh Guide
+First of all, you need to know that a lot of things will not work on macOS!